Movement 3DisorientationDay 180

 Blessed is the man who endures temptation, for when he has been approved, he will receive the crown of life.

-In the wilderness we are tempted to despise our own endurance, because it feels like so little.
-Anyone, we think, can simply not quit; surely God wants something more impressive than mere persistence.
+In the wilderness you are tempted to despise your own endurance, because it feels like so little.
+Anyone, you think, can simply not quit; surely God wants something more impressive than mere persistence.
 But that is the lie laid bare by the promise.
 Jesus and James both attach the crown not to achievement but to endurance, to the holding on itself.
-The deep wilderness was never going to be crossed by a single brilliant stroke; it is too long for that.
+The deep wilderness was never going to be crossed by a single brilliant stroke; it is far too long for that.
 It is crossed by the unspectacular discipline of staying, of getting up to faith one more morning when there is nothing to show for the morning before.
 That refusal to give up, which feels like the least you could offer, is in fact the decisive thing.
-Endurance is not the consolation prize for those who could not manage something grander.
-It is the very virtue the wilderness was given to produce, the one that holds up under testing and is, at the end, approved and crowned.
-The crown of life is promised to no one but the one who lasts.

 ← Day 179Day 181